-Cove Island houses two beaches, bike paths, a large lawn to play on.
+Cove Island houses two beaches, bike paths, and a large lawn to play on.
 Budding naturalists will also enjoy the small salt marsh, intertidal mudflats, and prime spots to view water birds.
-Cove Island is also home of Sound Waters - a local non-profit organization regionally recognized for being a leader in educational programming about the Long Island Sound.
+Cove Island is also home to Sound Waters - a local non-profit organization regionally recognized for being a leader in educational programming about the Long Island Sound.